opensafely-core/ehrql/docs/wiki-docs/ehrql-backend-tables.md

 from ehrql.tables.beta.tpp import addresses, patients
 ```

-:spiral_notepad: In this example,
+:notepad_spiral: In this example,
 the `addresses` table is specific to the TPP backend.
 The `patients` table is a core ehrQL table.
 We import both core and backend-specific tables within a single import statement.

-:spiral_notepad: Read the page on the [ehrQL data schema](the-ehrql-data-schema.md)
+:notepad_spiral: Read the page on the [ehrQL data schema](the-ehrql-data-schema.md)
 to learn how to understand which backend-specific tables are available,
 and the data schema for those tables.